Business Money Market vs High-Yield Savings: Which Is Best?

-Business money market (MMA) and high-yield savings accounts are two interest-bearing deposit accounts businesses can use to earn passive revenue on a company’s reserve funds.
-The two accounts are very similar, and the terms are often used interchangeably, even though there are slight differences between money market and savings accounts.
+Business money market accounts (MMAs) and high-yield savings accounts are two interest-bearing deposit accounts businesses can use to earn passive revenue on a company’s reserve funds.
+They are very similar, and the terms are often used interchangeably, even though there are slight differences between business money market vs high-yield savings accounts.

 Comparing Business Money Market Accounts, CDs, and Business Savings Accounts